andreyshabalin/snowcat/README.md

 (see [manuscript](https://www.nature.com/articles/s41588-020-00766-y),
 [pipeline](https://github.com/Atkinson-Lab/Tractor)).

-Snowcat offers a number of improvements over the TRACTOR pipeline.
+Snowcat offers a number of advantages

 1. Fast, parallel code.
     - Allows one to rerun the whole GWAS in a matter of hours on a single computer.